 Call these maple walnut squares whatever your heart desires.
 Bars.
 Blondies.
 Brownies.
 Bar cookies.
-They still offer the same superlatively sweet and gooey maple awesomeness atop a sweet shortbread crust regardless of what they’re dubbed.
+Whatever the name, they offer superlatively sweet and gooey maple awesomeness atop a sweet shortbread crust.

 Maple Walnut Squares